chenyingong/chenyingong.github.io/index.md

 ---
 **<font size=5>:wave: Welcome!</font>**

-I am currently a Ph.D. student in [the department of ISOM](https://isom.hkust.edu.hk/) at HKUST.
+I am currently a second-year Ph.D. candidate in [the department of ISOM](https://isom.hkust.edu.hk/) at HKUST under the supervision of Prof. [Qing Li](https://isom.hkust.edu.hk/faculty-and-staff/directory/imqli).
 I obtained my master's degree in Economics from Peking University in 2022.
 I received my bachelor's degree in Economics from Renmin University of China in 2019.

 **<font size=4>Research Interests</font>**